People I Work With:

 People whose feelings are out of control

-‘Snapping’ at others for doing things the ‘wrong’ way, whether friends, coworkers, or other drivers on the road…?
+‘Snapping’ at others for doing things the ‘wrong’ way, you find yourself arguing with family, friends, and at times even coworkers.

 People who feel boxed in and controlled by others’ expectations